-In 2020, fashion advertising is everywhere: in magazines, on urban billboards, on television and, of course, on the internet.
-Some communication campaigns stick in people’s minds and have more impact than others.
+In 2020, fashion advertising is everywhere: in magazines, on urban billboards, on television and, of course, on the Internet.
+Some communication campaigns remain in people’s minds and have more impact than others.

-Alioze presents a few brands which, in recent years, have stood out by perfectly targeting their customers.
-Here are the top 5 of the best fashion ads of recent years.
+Alioze presents you with a few brands that, over the last few years, have managed to stand out by perfectly targeting their clientele.
+Here are the top 5 best fashion ads of the last few years.

-The film-like video was produced by Megaforce.
-It tells the story of a torn couple who end up reuniting after the storm.
-Edith Piaf’s hymn to love, spectacular effects and the acting of the actors (Oulaya Amamra and Kevin Azaïs) sublimate the brand.
-In addition to promoting elegance in the face of life’s trials, the images in this advertising spot highlight that the brand is French.
+The film-like video was made by Megaforce.
+It tells the story of a couple who are torn apart and end up finding each other after the storm.
+Edith Piaf’s love anthem, the spectacular effects and the acting (Oulaya Amamra and Kevin Azaïs) sublimate the brand.
+In addition to promoting elegance in the face of life’s trials, the images in this commercial emphasize that the brand is French.

-Clothing brand Jennyfer is looking to renew its image.
-Last year, she ran a nationwide campaign with communications agency Buzzman.
-With a web video, displays and in-store actions, the clothing company wants to win back its target, young people aged 16 to 21.
-For this, she dusted off the clichés that stuck to her skin.
+The Jennyfer clothing brand is looking to renew its image.
+Last year, it carried out a national campaign with the communications agency Buzzman.
+With a web video, posters and in-store actions, the clothing company wants to win back its target audience, young people aged 16 to 21.
+To do this, she dusts off the clichés that stick to her.

-The print ads highlight teenagers with an assumed look in an urban setting.
-They are accompanied by texts that ask not to label these young men of scum, cagoles, kids or weirdos.
-With this sassy and daring fashion ad, the brand seeks to overcome stereotypes.
-She embraces her differences and her labels through the tagline #don’tcallmeJennyfer.
+Advertising prints highlight teenagers with a confident look in an urban environment.
+They are accompanied by texts that ask not to label these young people as scum, girls or weirdos.
+With this cheeky and daring fashion ad, the brand seeks to go beyond stereotypes.
+She embraces her differences and labels through the slogan #don’tcallmeJennyfer.
 She invites her clients to do the same and to remain free.
-Jennyfer went where we didn’t necessarily expect by tagging the windows of its stores with the clichés that the clothing brand still suffers in 2020.
+Jennyfer went where she wasn’t necessarily expected by tagging the windows of her stores with the clichés that the clothing brand still suffers from in 2020.

-In the same vein as Jennyfer, Zalando launched an event campaign with the creative communication agency We are social.
-For three days last year, bus shelters in Paris were altered so that passers-by could interact.
+In the same vein as Jennyfer, Zalando has launched an event campaign with the creative communication agency We are social.
+For three days last year, bus shelters in Paris were modified so that passers-by could interact.

-This act is seen as a metaphor to break stereotypes and the power that fashion has over consumers.
-Zalando puts his client at the center of the action and invites him to free himself from the dictates of fashion and all that it imposes.
-Zalando asserts itself as a free brand and invites people to overcome prejudices.
+This act is seen as a metaphor for breaking stereotypes and the power that fashion has over consumers.
+Zalando puts its customers in the centre of the action and invites them to free themselves from the dictates of fashion and all its impositions.
+Zalando asserts itself as a free brand and invites you to free yourself from prejudices.

-Rapper Kanye West developed a shoe brand with Adidas.
-For the sixth season of the line in 2017, he puts everything on Instagram.
-By making a marketing stunt solely on the social network, he set himself apart from the traditional codes of fashion advertising.
+Rapper Kanye West has developed a shoe brand with Adidas.
+For the line’s sixth season in 2017, it’s banking everything on Instagram.
+By pulling off a marketing stunt solely on the social network, he broke away from the traditional codes of fashion advertising.

-The campaign took place in two stages.
-First, the singer used the notoriety of his wife Kim Kardashian.
+The campaign was conducted in two stages.
+First of all, the singer used his wife Kim Kardashian’s fame.
 Adorned with Yeezy brand products, she let herself be photographed by the paparazzi when she went out.
-Then, she ended up posting the pictures on Instagram.
+Then she ended up posting the shots on Instagram.